pp4rs/DEPRECATED-installation-guide/docs/python-more.md

 Howevever, you may come across packages that are not installed by default.
 In this case we recommend you use the `pip` package management tool to install them.

+!!! note
+    If your python 3 was found via `python3 --version` on the previous page, then type `pip3` instead of `pip` for all of the following python plugins.

 First let us update pip by typing the following into the terminal

 ```bash